CodeItQuick/tcr-evercraft-2/README.md

 # EVERCRAFT Kata with TCR

 This is the evercraft Kata developed purely using TCR.
 The most notable effect of TCR is a lot of frequent committing, as can be seen by the relatively few hours and high commit numbers in this repository.
+The first iteration of this kata is completed, admittedly with some very unique rules implemented.
+These are:

+1. Characters that have a lower strength get hit harder.
+2. When attacking, the highest character level present gets added to the damage given.

+These rules were somewhat implemented as a result of TCR.
+It would have been difficult to refactor the code after I had figured out these bugs were in there/the code was slightly wrong from a requirements point of view.
+I can still probably go through the refactor later, but put it off to "finish" the project.

 # What is TCR?